Unseen (organization): Influencing government and society

 Unseen's advocacy work aims to influence legislation, policy and consumer practices - from producing studies on new issues that they have identified, to presenting at conferences, seminars and other events; from working with the UK government, and raising awareness of modern slavery issues in the media.

 Modern Slavery & Exploitation Helpline

 The UK-wide Modern Slavery & Exploitation Helpline is a confidential and independent helpline providing information, advice and guidance on any modern slavery issue to potential victims, businesses, statutory agencies and the public.
 It is an important part of both their support work and their influence work.

-Open 24 hours a day, 365 days a year, the Helpline takes calls from across the UK and in some circumstances internationally.
+Open 365 days a year, the Helpline takes calls from across the UK and in some circumstances internationally.
 It does not receive Government funding.

 The Helpline can liaise with callers in more than 200 languages.
 Callers who are potential victims are offered help to connect with law enforcement agencies to get out of a situation of exploitation and stay safe.

 In July 2018, Unseen launched the Unseen App, allowing smartphone users to download the free app, enabling them to understand the types of modern slavery, spot the signs and report it to the Helpline.